Security+ exam domain #4: Operations and incident response [updated 2021]

-That’s where the CompTIA Security+ certification exam comes into play; the updated exam (SY0-501 retires on July 31, 2021, and is being substituted by SY0-601) places more emphasis on improving baseline security readiness and incident response to act on today’s threats.
+That’s where the CompTIA Security+ certification exam comes into play; the updated exam (SY0-501 retired on July 31, 2021, and is substituted by SY0-601) places more emphasis on improving baseline security readiness and incident response to act on today’s threats.

 “Cybersecurity professionals with CompTIA Security+ know how to address security incidents, not just identify them.”

 The Security+ 601 credential will verify if the candidate has the practical knowledge and problem-solving skills required to identify, analyze and respond to operational needs impacted by security events and incidents.

 Domain 4: Operations and incident response

 This Security+ domain covers operations and incident response and represents 16% of the exam.
 The section is about organizational security assessment and incident response procedures, such as basic threat detection, risk mitigation techniques, security controls and more.
 It covers the right analysis tools and skills to handle IR-related tasks through all phases of the incident lifecycle.
 These activities include preparing or updating an incident response plan, effectively following the incident response process and investigations and mitigation techniques.
 It also includes questions on the importance of policies and proper communication with all stakeholders.